-Chairman of the Board of Supervisors

-COUNTERSIGNED:

-Treasurer-Tax Collector of the County of Riverside

-(FORM OF CERTIFICATE OF AUTHENTICATION)

-This bond is one of the bonds described in the Bond Resolution referred to herein which has been authenticated and registered on \\\\\\, 2015.

-U.S. BANK NATIONAL ASSOCIATION, as Paying Agent

-By: \\\\\

-Authorized Representative

-(FORM OF LEGAL OPINION)

-The following is a true copy of the opinion rendered by Stradling Yocca Carlson & Rauth, a Professional Corporation, in connection with the issuance of, and dated as of the date of the original delivery of, the Bonds.
-A signed copy is on file in my office.
+Chairman of the Board of Supervisors COUNTERSIGNED: Clerk of the Board of Supervisors Treasurer-Tax Collector of the County of Riverside (FORM OF CERT FIFICATE OF AUTHENTICATION) This bond is one of the bonds do been authenticated and registered on escribed in the Bond Resolution referred to herein which has, 2015.
+U.S. BANK NATIONAL ASSOCIATION, as Paying Agent By:Authorized Representative (FOR M OF LEGAL OPINION) the opinion rendered by Stradling Yocca Carlson & Rauth, a with the issuance of, and dated as of the date of the original on file in my office.
 Clerk of the Board of Supervisors of the County of Riverside